upbound/docs/content/spaces/quickstart/aws-deploy.md

 ### With the up CLI

-The up CLI today gives you a "batteries included" experience.
+The [up CLI]({{<ref "reference/cli/">}}) gives you a "batteries included" experience.
 It automatically detects which prerequisites aren't met and prompts you to install them to move forward.
+The up CLI introduced Spaces-related commands in `v0.19.0`.
+Make sure you use this version or newer.

 {{< hint "tip" >}}
 Make sure your kubectl context is set to the cluster you want to install Spaces into.